 2015 Groundwater Investigation

 More recently, in 2015, the MPCA conducted groundwater investigations and Barr conducted groundwater modeling to estimate future groundwater conditions that are anticipated when the Kraemer Quarry ceases operation and discontinues dewatering pumping.
 MCPA installed eight monitoring wells into the waste and two monitoring wells into the bedrock.
 Groundwater samples were collected at these new monitoring wells.
-Barr used the analytical results and previous groundwater models for the Landfill Site to model the groundwater conditions and contaminant transport (Barr, 2015b).
-The finding of the modeling effort are summarized as part of the risk evaluation in Section 8.4.2.
+Barr used the analytical results and predictive modeling for the groundwater conditions and contaminant transport (Barr, 2015b).
+The findings of the modeling effort are summarized as part of the risk evaluation in Section 8.5.

 Waste Material Investigation

-Waste material investigation activities were conducted in 2018 and 2019 to further characterize the Site geology and to evaluate the extent and nature of waste material.
+Waste material investigation activities were conducted in 2018 and 2019 to evaluate the extent and nature of waste material and to further characterize the Site geology.
 The results of the investigations have improved the understanding of Site risks and will inform the evaluation of potential Site remedies.

 Summary of Investigation Activities